Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 ## 1.3.0

+- Added a setting called 'Target Delay' to multicam that allows you to add a small delay before the camera switches away from a BDA target.
+This is to make sure that BDA kills are recorded.
+I'm intending to extend this to KCS in future.

+- Revamped and refactored multicam camera movement to smoothly transition between states and targets while doing a better job of keeping both vessels in the frame.
+The movement should look more similar to the main camera.

 - Fixed a bug that was causing the main and multi cameras to trail one physics update behind their target positions.
-This is what was causing fast vessels to sometimes leave the frame in multicam views with PRE installed; main camera tracking should also be much tighter now at high speeds.
+This is what was causing fast moving vessels to sometimes leave the frame (especially with PRE installed), even with very low smoothing times.

-- Revamped and refactored multicam camera movement to smoothly transition between states and targets while keeping both vessels in frame at all times.
-The movement should look more similar to the main camera.

-- Fixed a bug where multicam would always record even when 'Preview Only' was enabled.
+- Fixed a bug where multicam would record even when 'Preview Only' was enabled.

 ## 1.2.0